Review: The Globe’s Swan Restaurant, London England

 Review Swan Restaurant at the Globe Theatre

 I had heard about its sweeping views and excellent cuisine.
-The view was and I would soon find out the rumors were indeed true.
+The view was indeed amazing, and I would soon find out the reputation of delicious food was true as well.
 Maria our server arrived at our table.
 She was attentive, knowledgeable and answered all my questions about the menu.
 I began with a glass of the Star & Vine Lodi Cabernet Sauvignon.
-The full bodied red offered notes of dark berries with a tinge of vanilla and oak – Delish.
+The full-bodied red offered notes of dark berries with a tinge of vanilla and oak.

 Appetizers

-We started with warm London Sourdough with Somersset butter.
+Our starter was warm London Sourdough with Somerset butter.
 Then we enjoyed a Burrata appetizer.
-In addition to being beautifully plated, it was excellent.
+In addition to being beautifully plated, with an ornate patten on its outside, the Burrata was excellent.
 Firm on the outside and so creamy inside, the delicate cheese was served with seaweed crackers and red wine poached pear.
-I fell heads over heels over the wine soaked pear – yum!
+I fell head over heels over the wine soaked pear – yum!

 Corn-fed Chicken

 For our entrees we ordered Corn-fed Chicken and the Mushroom Risotto Ball.
 These were both exquisite and presented so artistically.
-The chicken was tender and was bathed in a creamy peppercorn sauce.
-I absolutely loved the truffle gnocchi.
-Plus the oyster mushrooms were so delicious and the smattering of parsley brioche crumb was delightful.
+The chicken was tender and bathed in a creamy peppercorn sauce.
+I particularly loved the truffle gnocchi.
+Plus the oyster mushrooms were so delicious, and the smattering of parsley brioche crumb was delightful.

 Mushroom Risotto Ball